vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 No, Vipps has no functionality for paying to a Vipps user, except for refunding (part of) a payment.

+Vipps only has APIs for paying from a person to a merchant.

+It is not possible to pay from one merchant to another merchant, or to pay from a merchant to a person.

 ## Is there an API for retrieving information about a Vipps user?

 No. Vipps users have not consented to Vipps providing any information to